 Media Contacts and Guidelines

-Media questions should be directed to Assistant Director of Marketing & Communication, Amy DePuy at [email protected] or 419-434-5832.
+Media questions should be directed to Director of Communication, Branden Ferguson at [email protected] or 419-434-4345.
 All photos, videos and audio are subject to copyright and cannot be duplicated without permission from the University of Findlay’s Mazza Museum.

-If you are a member of the news media and need high resolution images for publication, please contact the University of Findlay’s Office of Marketing and Communication at [email protected] or 419-434-5832.
+If you are a member of the news media and need high resolution images for publication, please contact the University of Findlay’s Office of Marketing and Communication at [email protected].

 In 1982, the late Jerry Mallett, Ed.D., former professor of education at Findlay College, proposed the idea to build a museum dedicated to the art of picture books.
 With four pieces of art provided through a gift from the late Dr. August ‘41 and Aleda Mazza ‘41, the collection began.
 The Mazza Museum at the University of Findlay, originally housed in the basement of the University’s Shafer Library, was formally dedicated on Jan.
 23, 1983.